Best road trips to take in Quebec

 Saguenay Fjord

 When we hear the word ‘fjord’ we normally think of Europe, but Canada is also home to some incredible fjords.
 Saguenay Fjord is one of the longest fjords in the world and is surrounded by towering cliffs reaching 300m tall.
 There are also plenty of picturesque little towns and villages along the way, adding to the area’s scenic allure.
-Along with the drive, this area is ideal for hiking, biking, and camping.
+Along with the drive, this part of Québec is ideal for hiking, biking, and camping.

 The Kings Road